 Bonding with puppies is the best way to let them feel safe.

 Bond with them so they know you will not hit and hurt them.
 Give them enough affection and attention.
-Tell them that even though you’re more extensive, you’re not there to take their food, toys, or safe space.
+Tell them that even though you're close, you're not there to take their food, toys, or safe space.

 A puppy that feels safe and loved will eventually show less aggression and will listen to you more.